andr9528/MythologyWars/Mythology Wars Description.md

  - Mayan
  - Aztec

+### Gods Details
+Each god, for the different Civilizations has a number of attributes linked to them.
+Among these attributes are which section of your Civilization that they target, being Offensive, Defensive or Economic capabilities.
+They all target a Primary and Secondary capability.
+Gods also have status as to whether they are a Minor or Major Gods.

+God powers supplied by gods, comes in three tiers; Aura, Passive and Active.
+If a god gives an Active god power they will also give other two tiers, and if a god gives a Passive god power they will also give an Aura.

+Aura god powers, are constant effects around specified areas of the maps.
+These possible areas include but are not limited to
+ - Natural terrain
+ - Player buildings
+ - Player units
+As a Aura god power is a Constant effect, they have a lower general impact.

+Passive god powers, are effect that can trigger when certain events happen in the game.
+These events can include, but are not limited to:
+ - Player buildings being attacked
+ - Player building being destroyed
+ - Player buildings deals damage
+ - Player entering combat
+ - Player attempting to exit combat
+	 - i.e retreating from enemies
+ - Player units takes damage
+ - Player units deal damage
+ - Player unit dies
+Effects from Passive god powers are more potent then those from Aura effects, but still weaker than Active god powers.

+Active god powers, are effects that the player actively uses on an area of the map.
+Some active god powers, have a global reach, but most only target a section of the map.
+Almost all active god powers require line of sight to cast.
+All active god powers can be used any number of times, with the limitation that there is a cooldown, between uses.
+How long the cooldown is, depends on how powerful the effect it has.
+Only Major gods is able to supply the player with Active god powers, and as such, almost all major gods does so.

+All the different tiers of god powers are in general centralized around the same effect, in varying degrees of intensity.
+The Active god powers will always be focused on the gods primary capability, but the Passive and Aura tiers, are not guaranteed to target the primary capability.

+The intensity of all god powers, including all tiers, scales with the amount of other liked or disliked worshiped gods.
+As such active god powers can, with the right worshiped gods, become game ending.
+Some gods will apply additional effects to other liked gods, god powers.

+### Generic Buildings
 Civilization all have a version of the generic buildings, but may also have buildings unique to the specific civilization.
 Each building, unique or not, has a set of requirement, before they can be build.
 These requirements include:

  - Resource cost of the Building (Food, Wood, Stone, Gold, Favor)